protocultor/NextBASIC-Shmup/readme.txt

 "head" or "front", which points to the next tone to play, and %v is the "tail" or "rear" of the data, which is the last tone included in the queue.

-Being in a circular queue, %b and %w only advance in one direction, and once they reach the end, they go back to the beginning.
+Being in a circular queue, %a and %v only advance in one direction, and once they reach the end, they go back to the beginning.